Travel etiquette is important every time you visit a new destination. As a travel writer, how you act reflects back on you and your publication.

 I do a lot of press trips to classic car museums around the world.
 From experience, I know that it takes me about four hours to do everything I need to do.

 These four hours include a complete the tour of the museum and taking hundreds of photos to accompany my article.
 I always let my media contact at the DMO know how much time I will need any why I need it.
 I send my assignment letters to the DMO in advance of the press trip so they know the outlets and requirements.

-For example, if you underestimate the time you need at the attraction, you will find yourself unable to complete your interviews, photography, tours or whatever else is needed for your assignment.
+If you underestimate the time you need at the attraction, you'll find yourself unable to complete your interviews, photography, tours or whatever else is needed for your assignment.

 When in doubt, overestimate the time you’ll need.

-I’ve been on several press trips around Southern Oregon and work with Sue Price, an independent contractor and FAM guide for Southern Oregon Visitor’s Association (SOVA).
-Sue advises that travel writers need to explain what they are looking for so they can be directed to the right people and attractions.
+I’ve been on several press trips around Southern Oregon, working with the Southern Oregon Visitor’s Association (SOVA).
+Before I travel, I explain what I'm looking for so the Visitor's Association can direct me to the right people and attractions.

-She expects travel writers to complete a detailed questionnaire when applying for assistance with the tour.
-If you are asked to complete a questionnaire in advance, always do it promptly and completely so everyone can be prepared.
+SOVA expects travel writers to complete a detailed questionnaire when applying for assistance with the tour.
+If you're asked to complete a questionnaire in advance, always do it promptly and completely so everyone can be prepared.